 Learn more about how children around the world find books to read in Margiret Ruur’s photographic essay, My Librarian Is a Camel.

-Picture Books About Animals in the Library
+Picture Books About Classic Characters at the Library

 My 12-year-old daughter Ruth Anne’s review of Library’s Most Wanted:

 “Libby has been made deputy of the library.
 It is her (supposed) duty to keep the books safe.
 But when Sammy returns a well-loved book, Libby is forced to give him another.
 She puts up posters and that brings in the Library’s Most Wanted!
 (Which, in case you didn’t guess, is readers!)
 I love this book (maybe because I love books!).
 It is such a sweet story and has fantabulous pictures.”

 Looking for more picture books about libraries and librarians?